Annual Notification of Rights under FERPA

 FERPA also requires that the School District of Haverford Township (“the District”) with certain exceptions, obtain your written consent prior to the disclosure of personally identifiable information from your child's education records.
 However, the District may disclose appropriately designated "directory information" without written consent, unless you have advised the District to the contrary in accordance with District procedures.
 The primary purpose of directory information is to allow the District to include this type of information from your child's education records in certain school publications.
 Examples include:

 Sports activity sheets, such as for wrestling, showing weight and height of team members.

 Directory information, which is information that is generally not considered harmful or an invasion of privacy if released, can also be disclosed to outside organizations without a parent's prior written consent.
 Outside organizations include, but are not limited to, companies that manufacture class rings or publish yearbooks.
 In addition, two federal laws require local educational agencies (LEAs) receiving assistance under the Elementary and Secondary Education Act of 1965 (ESEA) to provide military recruiters, upon request, with three directory information categories - names, addresses and telephone listings - unless parents have advised the LEA that they do not want their student's information disclosed without their prior written consent.

-If you do not want the District to disclose directory information from your child's education records without your prior written consent, you must notify the District in writing on or before September 30, 2009 at:
+If you do not want the District to disclose directory information from your child's education records without your prior written consent, you must notify the District in writing on or before September 9, 2017 at:

 The following information is designated as directory information:

 Weight and height of members of athletic teams

 Degrees, honors, and awards received